urana03/odin-recipes/README.md

 ## Odin-Recipes
 Started new project to refresh my basic of web development with a great platform called The Odin Project.
-This a recipes directory project.
+This is a recipes directory project.